Lead Child Protection Practitioner

 Please be aware that we may close this vacancy early if a high volume of applications are received.
 We encourage you to submit your application as soon as possible to avoid disappointment.

-Shortlisting Date: 13th and 14th April 2026
+Shortlisting Date: 21st April 2026

 Interview Date: 27th and 28th April 2026